 It is vital you or your organisation receive the right advice and representation at every stage.

 Our specialist team of lawyers has many years of experience dealing with inquests and will give you sensible, practical advice to help guide you through each stage of the process.
-We can even work with you to act positively and make changes to working practices in advance of a hearing to reduce the risk of a Prevention of Future Deaths (PFD) report being issued.
+We can even work with you to act positively and make changes to working practices in advance of a hearing to reduce the risk of a Prevention of Future Deaths (PFD) report being issued and to ensure that measures to avert future deaths are implemented without delay.

 We help clients to understand their obligations and to respond appropriately to all types of inquests and inquiries, helping them to fulfil their responsibilities while protecting their position as witnesses or interested parties.